 In densely populated regions, it is difficult to find natural areas that have remained intact and protected from urban development.
 And yet, a few minutes from Montreal, there is an island little known to the public and rarely visited: Sainte-Thérèse Island.
 It is a paradise populated by a variety of wildlife, offering landscapes unlike any near the city.
-And it is precisely to preserve this biodiversity that Ducks Unlimited Canada (DUC) is completing an important conservation project to rebuild and improve water level control facilities in a marsh that it first built on the island in the early 1980s.
+And it is precisely to preserve this biodiversity that DUC is completing an important conservation project to rebuild and improve water level control facilities in a marsh that it first built on the island in the early 1980s.

 A natural haven, just steps from city life

 Bathed in the waters of the St. Lawrence River, facing the city of Varennes, Sainte-Thérèse Island is a striking contrast to the neighbouring and densely populated island of Montreal.
 On Sainte-Thérèse Island, there’s no electricity or water supply.
 There’s not even a dock or shuttle service for people to get there.
 Islanders must find their own means of travelling to the island, which is only accessible by water.
 But what the island lacks in modern conveniences, it makes up for in natural beauty.
 The island is a mosaic of exceptional natural environments.
 This includes a network of ponds and marshes, a coastline that once delighted swimmers and rich habitats for wildlife—especially waterfowl.

 During the 1980s, DUC partnered with the Government of Quebec (which owns almost the entire territory) to create a series of ponds that would provide quality habitats for the wildlife species that frequent the island.
 Last spring, realizing that the facilities had reached the end of their useful life, DUC undertook a project to rebuild and improve the water control structure of the main pond.
 Generous contributions from the Ministry of Forests, Wildlife, and Parks (MFFP) and TC Energy made the project possible.